aws/aws-cli/awscli/examples/ec2/authorize-security-group-ingress.rst

 **[EC2-VPC] To add a rule that allows inbound HTTP traffic from another security group**

 This example enables inbound access on TCP port 80 from the source security group sg-1a2b3c4d.
 Note that for EC2-VPC, the source group must be in the same VPC or in a peer VPC (requires a VPC peering connection).
+Incoming traffic is allowed based on the private IP addresses of instances that are associated with the source security group (not the public IP or Elastic IP addresses).
 If the command succeeds, no output is returned.

 Command::